 The Internet is abuzz with language learners, and the polyglot community is particularly tight-knit.
 Check out language interest blogs, such as LingoHut and Languages Around The Globe, written by and for like-minded language learners.
 You’ll find a host of useful articles filled with actionable language-learning tips that can take your skills to the next level.

 These bloggers not only share your passion for the language but are also incredibly friendly and welcoming.
 So the next time you’re browsing excellent blogs, don’t be shy – drop them a comment!

 If you’re fortunate enough to live in a major city, you’ll find that websites like Meetup have local groups where you can connect with fellow language learners in your area.
 Often, native speakers attend these events as well, giving you a chance to practice your skills with true professionals.

 But if there aren’t any foreign-language meetups in your area, try creating your own!
 You’d be surprised how many eager language learners are out there.

 Wouldn’t it be great if there were a separate Facebook for language learners, with your annoying friends from elementary school replaced by polyglots from all over the world?
 If this sounds ideal to you, you’re in luck: it already exists!

 The best way to learn something is to have fun while doing it.
-That’s why playing games is such a great way to learn language.
-The language games that Games for Language and Kloo offers are specifically designed to improve your language skills, all while having a great time.
+That’s why playing games are such a great way to learn the language.
+The language games that LingoHut offers are specifically designed to improve your language skills, all while having a great time.